CIAT-DAPA/GapAnalysis/README.md

 A `data.frame` of species occurrences
 A `raster` object of the predicted potential habitat

 This library consists of 16 functions.
-These are split between 4 categories; pre-analysis, insitu, exsitu, and combined assessment.
-The pre-analysis steps establishes the file structure and cleans the data.
-The in situ and ex situ fuctions produce the quantitative conservation assessments.
-The combined assessments summaries the data, conducts the EOO and AOO functions from the library [redListR](https://github.com/red-list-ecosystem/redlistr) and generates a summary html which can be use to evaluate and compare outputs.
+These are split between 4 categories; pre-analysis, in-situ, ex-situ, and combined assessment.
+The pre-analysis steps establishes the data structure and cleans the data.
+The in-situ and ex-situ fuctions produce the quantitative conservation assessments.

 While each step of the process can be ran as a stand alone function the library is intended to be used following the example workflow provided below.

-Examples of the application of the methods in a genus level study of Capsicum can be found [here](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13008)

 As with any evaluation the quality and completeness of the data used in the assessment is the limiting factor to the overall usefulness of these metrics.
 A full description of the application of this process can be found here(link to the paper eventually)